Multiensemble Superradiance for Distributed Quantum Sensing: Driven and Undriven Multi-ensemble Superradiance

-\emph{Driven multi-ensemble superradiance.}---We consider a driven, collectively dissipative two-level system, in which a total of $N$ identical particles are divided into $M$ spatially separated ensembles.
-As shown in Fig.~\ref{Fig_1}(a), the $j$th ensemble ($j = 1, 2, \cdots, M$) contains $N_j = N\eta_j$ particles, with population fractions satisfying $\sum_{j=1}^{M}\eta_j = 1$.
-Each ensemble has a relative coupling characterized by a normalized coefficient $c_j$, which satisfies $\sum_{j=1}^{M}c_j^2 = 1$.
-The driven-dissipative dynamics of the system are governed by the master equation
+We consider a driven, collectively dissipative two-level system consisting of a total of \(N\) identical particles partitioned into \(M\) spatially separated ensembles.
+As illustrated in Fig.~\ref{Fig_1}(a), the \(j\)th ensemble (\(j = 1, 2, \ldots, M\)) contains \(N_j = N \eta_j\) particles, where the population fractions satisfy \(\sum_{j=1}^{M} \eta_j = 1\).
+Each ensemble couples to the coherent drive and collective dissipation with a relative strength characterized by a normalized coefficient \(c_j\), subject to \(\sum_{j=1}^{M} c_j^2 = 1\).
+The driven-dissipative dynamics are governed by the master equation